DefangLabs/defang-docs/docs/concepts/pulumi.md

 ## When to Use the Defang Pulumi Provider

-The Defang Pulumi Provider supports developer's with more complex requirements than a [Compose File](/docs/concepts/compose) will support.
+The Defang Pulumi Provider is a good option for developers with more complex requirements than those supported by a [Compose File](/docs/concepts/compose).

-One reason to use the Defang Pulumi provider is if wish to integrate your services with other cloud resources.
+One reason to use the Defang Pulumi provider is if you wish to integrate your services with other cloud resources.
 This is particularly true if you need to configure your services dynamically as other cloud resources are being provisioned.

 Another reason would be if you want to deploy your services alongside cloud-specific resources, like a DynamoDB table, or an S3 bucket.